padhia/sfconn/README.md

 Python command-line scripts that use `argparse` library, can use decorator functions to further reduce boilerplate code needed for setting up a Snowflake connection and error checking

+Note: Parenthesis cannot be omitted if no arguments are supplied to the decorator functions

 ```python
 def with_connection_args(doc: str | None) -> Callable[[argparse.ArgumentParser], None]:
 def with_connection(logger = None) -> Callable[[Connection, ...], None]: